stroggprog/alive-ho/README.md

 ## About
 I have lots of computers.
 Some are x86, most are ARM64 Raspberry Pi (some are ARM32).
 I wanted to have a page on my main intranet server that displayed their up/down status.

-I copied some Rust code I found for a TCP echo server, stripped out the `println!` macros because this was going to run as a service, and corrected a horrendous memory leak that also sent the CPU to 100% utilisation on a core (one core per call).
+I copied some Rust code I found for a TCP echo server, stripped out the `println!` macros because this was going to run as a service, and corrected an horrendous memory leak that also sent the CPU to 100% utilisation on a core (one core per call).
 People shouldn't post untested code!

 ## Installing alive-ho
 First, edit a service file: